 On one occasion after the fire on Nov.
 17, 1873 which swept from the Nebraska line to the Kaw River in the face of raging gale, the entire settlement was forced to live on cornbread and dried buffalo meat for 6 wks. until a hunting party brought fresh venison and provisions.

-On May 17, 1894 he was united in marriage to Mae Newberry of Irving, KS.
+On 17 May.
+1894 he was united in marriage to Miss Mae Newberry of Irving, KS.
 To this union were born 5 children; 3 of whom died in infancy, and Levi Ewing, who died in service to his country in the Philippine Islands in 1922, and Mrs. Lena Hansen of Lubbock, TX.
-His first wife died in 1902.
+His first wife died in 1903.

-On March 1905, Grant married Miss Margaret L. Fincham of Blue Rapids, KS.
+On March 15,1905 Grant married Miss Margaret Leona Fincham of Blue Rapids, KS.
 Born to them were 3 children, Leonard of Lawrence, Nebr., Mrs. Gloria Wentz of Blue Springs, Nebr., and Lieut.
 Clair Ewing of the Army Air Force.

 He took unusual interest in natural science and on his farm he planted a veritable forest of evergreen trees, ornamental scrubs, & experimental plants.
 With a great interest in geology, he spent 47 years in well drilling business learning the geological structure of northern Kansas.
 His hobby was writing news articles; he wrote a column "Notes by the Wayside" which appeared in several county papers for a period of 30 years.

-He passed away on Sept 24, 1942 in Marshall County, KS with burial in Antioch Cemetery, southeast of Blue Rapids, KS.
+He passed away on Sept 24, 1942 in Marshall County, KS with burial in Antioch Cemetery, rural Frankfort, KS.